 In the Sxth Form all three sciences are offered at AS and A2 level.
 The engaging specifications studied have led to a steady increase in the numbers of students studying the range of science subjects over recent years.
 The courses are made particularly relevant in the context of today’s society and discussion is positively encouraged.
 All ‘A’level courses have a series of ‘Must Do’ practicals that must be completed and recorded in the provided lab book.
 In addition, we provide an Applied Science option in which we study all 3 courses in a combination of exam, practical and portfolio.

 HOW CAN PARENTS HELP?

-Parents can assist in a number of ways.
-Homework is a key component of all courses, and providing pupils with an environment where they can complete these tasks is particularly important, as well as giving general encouragement.
-Ensuring pupils have the correct the equipment including 30 cm rulers and calculators will ensure they are able to access the curriculum.
+Parents/carers can assist in a number of ways.
+Homework is a key component of all courses, and providing students with an environment where they can complete these tasks is particularly important, as well as giving general encouragement.
+Ensuring students have the correct the equipment including 30 cm rulers and calculators will ensure they are able to access the curriculum.
 Text books are provided in class to help students, but revision guides can be purchased from school.
 These have proved to be highly beneficial in recent years.
-Pupils are expected to read ahead and prepare for lessons
+Students are expected to read ahead and prepare for lessons.

-In order to complete practical work safely, all pupils will need to wear a protective overall.
-In the sixth form this must be a white laboratory coat, but in lower years an old shirt will suffice, provided it protects the uniform.
+In order to complete practical work safely, all students will need to wear a protective overall.
+In the Sixth Form this must be a white laboratory coat, but in lower years an old shirt will suffice, provided it protects the uniform.